zonemaster/zonemaster/docs/public/configuration/backend.md

 ### lookup_timeout

 The number of seconds each of the two lookups, DNS and RDAP, respectively, may maximally take.
-If the maximum time is reached, a timeout is executed.
-The total maximum time will be double that value.
+If the maximum time is reached for any of the two lookups, a timeout is executed.

 Accepted values: a positive integer.
 Default to 3.